-- (b) The largest red shifts measured are those of quasars.
+(b) The largest red shifts measured are those of quasars.
 Quasars are the most luminous objects in the universe, so they are the farthest-away objects that can be seen.
 Hence they are the fastest-moving objects that can be seen.
 Imagine that you look at a particular quasar and measure its redshift to be [03] .
 How fast is that quasar moving relative to the Earth?
-(According to Wikipedia, the record for the largest redshift as of Dec 2007 was a quasar with z=6.43.
-Its speed is 0.907c.) - (c) Edwin Hubble discovered that (as one would expect in an explosion), the velocity at which various galaxies are receding from the Earth-as measured by their redshift-is very consistently proportional to their distance from us.
+(According to Wikipedia, the record for the largest spectroscopically-confirmed redshift as of Dec 2011 is a galaxy with z = 8.55.
+Its speed relative to the earth is 0.9783c.)

+(c) Edwin Hubble discovered that (as one would expect in an explosion), the velocity at which various galaxies are receding from the Earth-as measured by their redshift-is very consistently proportional to their distance from us.
 Specifically, Hubble's Law says $v = H_0 d$.
 H_0 is the "Hubble constant", which according to the best current measurements is about 70.8 km/s per Mpc.
 (1 Mpc, a "megaparsec", is 3.2616×10^6 light years.)
 According to Hubble's Law, how far away from us is the quasar?
-(Side note: as I understand it, the distance d in Hubble's law corresponds to the distance the light actually traveled.
-That is larger than the distance the quasar was from us when the light was emitted, because the space between the Earth and the quasar has been expanding the whole time the light has been traveling.
-However, it is smaller than the distance the

-- quasar is from us now, because-due to this same expansion-distances covered by the light ray at the start of its path are now larger than they were then.) - (d) How long did it take the light from your quasar to reach us?
+(Side note: as I understand it, the distance d in Hubble's law corresponds to the distance the light was emitted, because the space between the Earth and the quasar has been expanding the whole time the light has been traveling.
+However, it is smaller than the distance the quasar is from us now, because-due to this same expansion-distances covered by the light ray at the start of its path are now larger than they were then.) (d) How long did it take the light from your quasar to reach us?
 For the record-holding quasar mentioned above, the answer is about 13.3 billion years.
 That sets a lower limit on how long it has been since the Big Bang.
-(The best current estimates for the Big Bang are that it occurred about 13.7 billion years ago.) - 39-3.
+(The best current estimates for the Big Bang are that it occurred about 13.7 billion years ago.)

+- 39-3.
 A red light flashes at position $x_R = 3.31$ m and time $t_R = [04]$ s, and a blue light flashes at $x_B = 5.15$ m and $t_B = 9.03 \times 10^{-9}$ s (all values are measured in the S reference frame).
 Reference frame S' has its origin at the same point at S at t = t' = 0; frame S' moves constantly to the right.
 Both flashes are observed to occur at the same place in S'. (a) Find the relative velocity between S and S'. (b) Find the location of the two flashes in frame S'. (c) At what time does the red flash occur in the S' frame? - 39-4.
 (Paper only.)
 Barn paradox: Suppose that Lee is carrying a 20 m long ladder (rest length) and running extremely fast towards a 10 m long barn (rest length).
 Cathy is watching the process and is stationary with respect to the barn.
 Because of length contraction, Cathy sees the ladder fit completely inside the barn.
 She flips a switch and "instantaneously" closes the front and back barn doors.
 Is the ladder completely inside the barn now?
 If the answer is yes, it seems paradoxical, because from Lee's point of view it is the barn that has shrunk because of length contraction.
 This is discussed in the textbook before the Lorentz transformation equations are given, where it is called the "pole in the barn paradox".